Whole House Carbon Filters vs. Water Softeners: Which is Better for Combatting Dry Hair?

 A carbon filter may be the best choice if your primary concern is chlorine or chemical contaminants (which are common in city water).

-A water softener may be more effective if you have hard water (common in well water or certain regions).
+A water softener may be more effective if you have hard water, which originates as water flows from natural sources like mountains, rivers, and lakes.
+As water flows over geological formations, it gathers minerals that contribute to water hardness, making it common in well water or certain regions.

 Find out your water chemistry by searching for your city water chemistry report or getting a home test kit.